Saravana601/Weekly_Test/README.md

 # Weekly_Test
-# Assignment: Nationalize.io API Integration
+# Assignment: Nationality Prediction using the Nationalize.io API

 ## Description
 This assignment involves using Java to make an API call to [Nationalize.io](https://api.nationalize.io/) and predict the probable nationality associated with a given name.
 The API will return JSON data with nationality probabilities based on the provided name.